tmt96/dotSpace-objectSpace/README.md

 ### TreeSpace

-* TreeSpace (dotSpace/Objects/Space/TreeSpace.cs): Implementation of a tuple space optimized for lookups.
+* [TreeSpace](dotSpace/Objects/Space/TreeSpace.cs): Implementation of a tuple space optimized for lookups.
 Uses the TupleTree data structure.

-* TupleTree (dotSpace/Utility/TupleTree.cs): A data structure which stores tuples in a tree.
+* [TupleTree](dotSpace/Objects/Utility/TupleTree.cs): A data structure which stores tuples in a tree.

 ### ObjectSpace

+#### Interface

+* [IObjectSpaceSimple](dotSpace/Interfaces/ObjectSpace/IObjectSpaceSimple.cs) and [IObjectSpace](dotSpace/Interfaces/ObjectSpace/IObjectSpace.cs): Specify the interface for an ObjectSpace

+* [IObjectMessage](dotSpace/Interfaces/ObjectNetwork/IObjectMessage.cs): Base interface for all network message

+* [IObjectRepository](dotSpace/Interfaces/ObjectNetwork/IObjectRepository.cs) and [IObjectRepositorySimple](dotSpace/Interfaces/ObjectNetwork/IObjectRepositorySimple.cs): Specify the interface for a remote ObjectSpace Space repository

+#### Classes

+The classes we added to the project can be found in these folders:

-* ObjectSpaceBase (dotSpace/BaseClasses/Space/): An abstract class which supports the main operations for an ObjectSpace.
-Stores an OSBEntry for each type, which takes care of storing objects of the type and keeping track of all subclasses and superclasses.
+* [ObjectSpaceBase](dotSpace/BaseClasses/ObjectSpace/): An abstract class which supports the main operations for an ObjectSpace.
+We also provide base implementation of ObjectSpace agents for ease of use

-* ObjectSpaceBaseSimple (dotSpace/BaseClasses/Space/): An abstract class which is a simplified version of ObjectSpaceBase, used for RemoteObjectSpace.
-Does not handle filtered gets and queries.
+* [ObjectSpace Utilities](dotSpace/BaseClasses/ObjectUtility/): Includes classes that make up an entry in the base ObjectSpace

+* [Base remote Object Message Classes](dotSpace/BaseClasses/ObjectNetwork): Base classes for distributed ObjectSpace, including base classes for network messages, a base Json encoder for network messages, and a base remote space repository.

-* SequentialObjectSpace (dotSpace/Objects/Space/): Actual implementation of an ObjectSpaceBase.
+* [SequentialObjectSpace](dotSpace/Objects/ObjectSpace/): A sample FIFO implementation of ObjectSpace

-* RemoteObjectSpace (dotSpace/Objects/Network/): Allows a user to access an ObjectSpaceSimple remotely.
+* [Remote ObjectSpace & Object Repository](dotSpace/Objects/ObjectNetwork/): Allows a user to access an ObjectSpaceSimple remotely, including implementations of a remote Object Space, remote Space Repository, a custom Json writer, an OperationMap to handle different types of message, and all network messages in ObjectSpace

-* ObjectOperationMap (dotSpace/Objects/Network): Reads in a request message (a wrapper for a remote function call) and executes it.

-* OSBEntry, OSBObjectCollection, OSBSubtypeCollection (dotSpace/BaseClasses/Utility/): Data structures which takes care of objects of a certain type and keeps track of all subclasses and superclasses.

 Other additions include classes and interfaces that mimic existing ones but are adapted for the implementation of an ObjectSpace.

 ### Main Examples

-* ClickRate (examples/ClickRate/): A program which reads in impressions and clicks for advertisements, and computes the click-through rate for each ad.
+* [ClickRate](examples/ClickRate/): A program which reads in impressions and clicks for advertisements, and computes the click-through rate for each ad.

-* ClickRateD (examples/distributed/ClickRateD/): A distributed version of the ClickRate program.
+* [ClickRateD](examples/distributed/ClickRateD/): A distributed version of the ClickRate program.

-* Fork (examples/ObjectSpaceExamples/Fork/): A version of Example2 (dining philosophers problem) which uses ObjectSpace.
+* [Fork](examples/ObjectSpaceExamples/Fork/): A version of Example2 (dining philosophers problem) which uses ObjectSpace.

-* ProducerConsumer (examples/ObjectSpaceExamples/ProducerConsumer/): An example of how subtyping and filtering may be used with ObjectSpace.
+* [ProducerConsumer](examples/ObjectSpaceExamples/ProducerConsumer/): An example of how subtyping and filtering may be used with ObjectSpace.

-* ProducerConsumerD (examples/ObjectSpaceExamples/ProducerConsumerD/): A distributed version of the ProducerConsumer program.
+* [ProducerConsumerD](examples/ObjectSpaceExamples/ProducerConsumerD/): A distributed version of the ProducerConsumer program.